simplex-chat/simplex-chat/graph-chat.md

     2. her app prepares a separate version of the message for each connection `CBi`, by signing each version of the message with the corresponding key `EKAi` and encrypting it with `EKBi`.
     3. her app sends all copies of the message to corresponding connections `CBi`.
 2. Bob's app receives the message from Alice:
-    1. it retrieves all version of the message via all connections `CBi` (they can arrive at different time and possibly out of order with other messages)
+    1. it retrieves all versions of the message via all connections `CBi` (they can arrive at different time and possibly out of order with other messages).
-    2. it decrypts each version with `EKBi` and verifies the signature with `EKAi`
+    2. it decrypts each version with `EKBi` and verifies the signature with `EKAi`.
     3. the first successfully decrypted message version is added to the Bob's chat with Alice and notification can be shown to Bob; if message verification failed it is marked as "unverified" in the chat.
-    4. all subsequently decrypted and verified copies are discarded:
+    4. all subsequently decrypted and verified copies are discarded.
-       - if some of the decryption or verification fails, the corresponding connection is marked as "possibly compromised" and has to be replaced by the app with another connection.
+       - if some of the decryptions or verifications fail, the corresponding connection is marked as "possibly compromised" and has to be replaced by the app with another connection.
-       - if all versions decryption or verification fails, Alice's contact is marked as "compromised"
+       - if decryption or verification fails for all connections `CBi`, Alice's contact is marked as "compromised".
 3. Bob's app sends "message received" to Alice's app:
     1. it prepares a special "message received" message, including:
        - client-generated message ID (unique per duplex connection).